Contextual Linear Optimization with Partial Feedback: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section, we provide a theoretical regret analysis for the IERM approach with bandit feedback, allowing for model misspecification in the induced policy class $\Pi_\F$.
-That is, we allow the globally optimal policy $\pi_{f_0}$ to be not included in the class $\Pi_\F$.
-We derive an upper bound on the regret of the IERM approach, in terms of the complexity of the policy class $\Pi_\F$, its misspecification bias, and the estimation errors of nuisance functions.
+In this section, we provide a theoretical regret analysis for the general IERM framework in \cref{sec: general ierm}.
+We begin by establishing a general fast-rate regret bound.
+Crucially, our analysis allows for model misspecification, where the induced policy class $\Pi_\F$ may not contain the globally optimal policy $\pi_{f^*}$.
+We then instantiate this general theorem for the bandit-feedback and full-feedback settings to derive specific corollaries.
+The proof of the main theorem is detailed in the final part of this section, as it introduces new analytical tools that may be of independent interest.

-Before stating the main theorem, we define a few important notations.
-Let $\Tilde{\pi}^*$ be the best-in-class policy that minimizes expected regret over $\Pi_\F$: